pegasystems/pega-helm-charts/charts/pega/README.md

    # set the value of CA certificate here in case of baremetal/openshift deployments - CA certificate should be in base64 format
    # pass the certificateChainFile file if you are using certificateFile and certificateKeyFile
    cacertificate:
-   # SSL certificate and private key as a PEM format
+   # provide the SSL certificate and private key as a PEM format
    certificateFile:
    certificateKeyFile:
-   # set enabled=true, only if traefik addon chart is deployed and traefik is enabled
+   # if you will deploy traefik addon chart and enable traefik, set enabled=true; otherwise leave the default setting.
    traefik:
       enabled: true
       serverName: "<< SAN name of the certificate >>"